 The Maze - An ancient labarynth said to have been built around C12th.

 The Lighthouse - St Agnes’ most distinctive feature, its white-painted C17th disused lighthouse.
 It is not open to the public, but it can be seen from around the island.

-Gugh -A small island connected to St Agnes by a sandbar.
+Gugh - A small island connected to St Agnes by a beautiful sandbar.
 Visit the old man of Gugh and enjoy the totally unspoilt landscape, coloured purple with heather.
 It is cut off at high tide, so check tidetables before going over to explore.

-The Nags Head - An ancient standing stone with a very distinctive form... confused visitors can be found wondering around the area looking for the pub!
+The Nags Head - An ancient standing stone with a very distinctive form... confused visitors can be found wondering around the area looking for a pub!

 Cheering on the Locals

 Gig Racing - Friday and Wednesday nights in summer see all of the islands compete in fiercely contested Gig races.
 Jump on a spectator boat and cheer on St Agnes' gig - the Shah.

 Cricket - Most sunny Sundays see the island men compete in the rather more sedate sport of cricket.
 You might be lucky enough to catch the highlight of the season - when St Agnes, St Martins and Tresco compete for the coveted Triange trophy.

 Coastguards café - offers excellent coffee and good, simple, locally sourced food, including lunches, cakes and cream teas alongside magnificent views to the Western Rocks.